Employment

 • Have knowledge of, uphold, model, and communicate the mission of The O’Neal School.

-• Act as the educational leader of the Upper School, responsible for its day-to-day operation.
+• Act as the educational leader of the Lower School, responsible for its day-to-day operation.

-• Direct the activities of Upper School instructional and non-instructional staff in the performance of their duties.
+• Direct the activities of Lower School instructional and non-instructional staff in the performance of their duties.

 • Articulate the division’s programs, expectations, behavioral guidelines, and other information to faculty, students, and parents as needed.
 Communicate regularly and effectively with faculty, staff, parents, and students.